ppaschos/snowmass-connect-docs/docs/index.md

 # Snowmass Connect

-The purpose of this documentation is to provide critical information for researchers with the Snowmass21 collaboration to access the Open Science Grid (OSG) via the Snowmass Connect service hosted at the University of Chicago.
+The purpose of this documentation is to facilate the onboarding of researchers with the Snowmass21 collaboration in accessing the Open Science Grid (OSG) via the Snowmass Connect service hosted at the University of Chicago.

 ## Getting Started

 Snowmass Connect is a job submission service providing access to the Open Science Grid.
 To sign up, visit [https://connect.snowmass21.io](https://connect.snowmass21.io).
 It is important to upload your ssh-keys following the instructions on the site.
 The process will create your